geosada/Notes/_posts/2023-01-25-hypercontractivity-of-markov-kernel.md

 title: "Hypercontractivity of Markov Kernel"
 ---
 Hypercontractivity is the notion that connects to Gaussian logarithmic Sobolev inequality and Data processing inequality.
-As preparation for introducing Hypercontractivity, we begin by describing contractivity.
+In this post we will see Hypercontractivity begining by describing contractivity as preparation.
 This post is based on [the lecture](https://www.youtube.com/watch?v=YOT95NQztbk) by Himanshu Tyagi.

 ## $L_{p}$ Norm